 - Remove debris from the eye

 Tear components are produced by the lacrimal gland, several other small glands, and cells within the eyelid.
 As the eyelid closes, tears are swept downward, toward the nose, and enter the puncta (openings in the upper and lower lids, close to the nose).
 As the eyes blink, tears are forced through narrow channels into the lacrimal sac.
 Once the muscles relax and the eye opens, the tears move from the sac to the nasolacrimal duct and into the nose.
 This accounts for stuffy, runny noses when crying.

 Aqueous humor is nutritive watery fluid produced by the ciliary body through the ciliary body processes and secreted into the posterior chamber (i.e., space between the iris and the lens).
 It maintains pressure and provides nutrients to the lens and cornea.
 Aqueous humor diffuses through the pupil into the anterior chamber (between the lens and cornea) and is reabsorbed into the venous system by two routes:

 - Through the trabecular meshwork (collagen cords that form a spongelike, three-dimensional net) into the canal of Schlemm, which carries it into the venous system.
-Responsible for 80–90% of aqueous drainage.
+Responsible for 80–90 percent of aqueous drainage.

 - Through the anterior ciliary body directly into larger blood vessels (called uveal-scleral outflow pathway).
 Responsible for 10–20 percent of aqueous drainage.